Plant propagation is an important step in producing additional plants in the garden or home. Let’s look at what are some forms of plant propagation.

 What are Some Forms of Plant Propagation?

 Plants can be propagated in numerous ways.
 Some of these include seeds, cuttings, layering, and division.
-Of these types of plant propagation, there exist various forms.
+Of these types of plant propagation, there exists various forms.
 These might include different types of cuttings in addition to several methods of layering or dividing plants.

 Common Sexual Plant Propagation Techniques